 Here, we’ll cover the free — and nearly free — options that enable you to connect a custom domain name, filter away spam, and ensure your messages reach customers and colleagues.

 We’ve made the argument time and time again — free web hosting of any sort typically isn’t worth any perceived savings.
-Whether you’re looking for a place to store your email or website files, no-cost plans typically come on substandard infrastructure with outdated or insufficient security protections.
+Whether you’re looking for a place to store your emails or files for your WordPress site, no-cost plans typically come on substandard infrastructure with outdated or insufficient security protections.